palewire/first-visual-story/tutorial/scripts.md

 });
 ```

 If you save the file, the code will run but your map will not appear.
-That's because we need to connect our JavaScript with `div` on our page.
-Leaflet does this by accepting the `id` element of the division where you'd like to place your map.
+That's because we need to connect our JavaScript to the `div` container on our page that will hold the map.
+Leaflet does this by accepting the `id` element of the destination `div`.
 Edit `app.js` to set the `divId` variable that's now defined to our id.
 Make sure to put it in quotes.

 ```{code-block} javascript
 :emphasize-lines: 8